LukeShortCloud/rootpages/src/virtualization.rst

     <AMOUNT_OF_RAM_FOR_VMS_IN_KB> / <HUGEPAGES_SIZE> = <HUGEPAGES_TOTAL>

-Enable Huge Pages by setting the total in sysctl and then in the virtual machine.
+Enable Huge Pages by setting the total in sysctl.

 .. code-block:: sh